learn-co-students/nyc-web-062220/01-intro-enumerables/README.md

 - Assessments

-    - We take everything into consideration
+    - We take everything into consideration: 1-5
         - Code Challenges are important but their not the online thing
             - attendance
-            - lab completion
+            - lab completion -- 90%
             - lecture participation
             - individual assignments
             - projects
             - project presentations
             - blogs
             - blog presentations
             - overall community impact